 1. General settings and search engines

-One of the first lines of defense against infection by viruses and privacy threats that plague us on the Internet is in our web browsers.
-This series of articles is designed to help you harden your browser against all kinds of online problems.
+One of the first lines of defense against virus infections and privacy threats that plague us online lies in our web browsers.
+This series of articles is designed to help you strengthen your browser against all types of online problems.

-However, it is worth noting that even if your primary concern is only privacy, we highly recommend that you still read the security sections as well.
-Preventing your computer from linking to potentially dangerous sites and helping you avoid malware plays a very important role in maintaining your online privacy.
-So protecting your privacy really requires that you also maintain your own security.
+However, it is worth noting that even if your main concern is only about privacy, we highly recommend that you still read the sections regarding security.
+Preventing your computer from contacting potentially dangerous sites and helping you avoid malware plays a very important role in maintaining your online privacy on the Internet.
+So protecting your privacy actually requires that you maintain your security as well.

-Note that in addition to the general recommendations, you will also need to read the sections that apply to the specific web browser you are using.
-You don't really even need to worry about the other partitions.
-Also, note that all instructions are based on the assumption that no other configuration changes have been made.
+Please note that in addition to the general guidelines, you will also need to review the sections that apply to the specific web browser you are using.
+You don't really even need to worry about the other sections.
+Additionally, please note that all instructions are given on the assumption that no other configuration changes have been made.
 All browsers were installed with default settings and then configured.
-In addition, unless otherwise noted, any instructions provided apply to all browsers in the listed categories.
-Each time a specific browser needs specific settings, this will be noted.
+Additionally, unless otherwise noted, any instructions offered apply to all browsers in the categories listed.
+Every time a certain browser needs special settings, this will be noted.

 1. General browser settings

-If you, like most people, use Adobe Flash, then you need to make some changes in the settings.
-Regardless of which browser you are using, you should ensure that your Flash player settings do not allow third-party cookies.
-If you are running Windows Vista Windows 7 or Windows 8 (8.1), do so by going to the Control Panel on your computer.
+If you, like most people, use Adobe Flash, then you will need to make some changes to the settings.
+Regardless of which browser you use, you should ensure that your Flash player settings do not allow third-party cookies.
+If you are running Windows Vista Windows 7 or Windows 8 (8.1), do this by going to Control Panel on your computer.

-In addition, it is important to know that Java is constantly being used to install malware on users' computers.
-Plus, a Java plugin isn't even necessary to use most sites.
-Thus, if the Java plugin is installed in your browser, our advice to you is to uninstall it if you don't need it.
-In addition, if you have removed Java completely from your computer, which we recommend you do if you will not be actively using it, you should also use the built-in Windows search to find the file "npDeployJava1.dll" on your C drive, and if it exists , remove it.
+In addition, it is important to know that Java is constantly used to install malware on users' computers.
+Plus, the Java plugin isn't even necessary to use most sites.
+So, if the Java plugin is installed in your browser, our advice to you is to remove it if you don't need it.
+Additionally, if you have removed Java completely from your computer, which we recommend doing unless you are actively using it, you should also use the built-in Windows search to find the file "npDeployJava1.dll" on your C drive, and if it exists , delete it.
 For some reason this file was not removed by the Java uninstaller.

-If Java is required for the operation of programs installed on the system, we recommend that you read the instructions
+If Java is required for programs installed on the system, we recommend that you read the instructions

-Also, if there are any plugins that you don't use, we advise you to remove them as well.
-They can compromise your security.
-To remove unwanted plugins, you can use the avast!
-Browser Cleanup or Auslogics Browser Care, or check out and configure plugins in your web browser for tips.
+Additionally, if there are any plugins that you are not using, we advise you to remove them as well.
+They may jeopardize your safety.
+To remove unwanted plugins you can use avast!
+Browser Cleanup or Auslogics Browser Care, or use tips for checking and configuring web browser plugins.

-The Google search engine records your search history and aggressively monitors you.
-So do many other popular search engines.
-Therefore, we suggest that you use an alternative search engine.
+The Google search engine records your search history and persistently follows you.
+Many other popular search engines do the same.
+Therefore, we suggest you use an alternative search engine.
 One of the best anonymous search engines is called .
-This search engine allows you to search with Google, but it blocks Google's ability to follow you.
+This search engine allows you to search using Google, but it blocks Google's ability to track you.

-It's not as powerful a search engine as the original Google search engine, but it's definitely a useful tool for anonymous searches.
+It's not as powerful a search engine as Google's original search engine, but it's definitely a useful tool for anonymously searching for information.
 The same company that created StartPage also created a search engine called .
 It collects its results from many other sources and thus can be even more useful than StartPage.
-Both search engines have been certified by an independent third party as search engines that do not record the visitor's IP address and do not use tracking cookies.
+Both search engines have been certified by an independent third party as search engines that do not record the visitor's IP address or use tracking cookies.

 Another very good search service is called .
 This search engine also does not record any information about your search.
-DuckDuckGo generates its search results based on a selection of many sources.
-It also displays the answer options for the question you ask at the very top of the results page.
-In addition, in the settings (menu More > Settings > Results > Site icons), you can set the display of the WOT security rating without installing the plugin itself.
+DuckDuckGo generates its search results based on a selection from many sources.
+It also displays answer options for the question you ask at the very top of the results page.
+In addition, in the settings (menu More > Settings > Results > Site icons) you can display the WOT security rating without installing the plugin itself.

 In terms of security and privacy, DuckDuckGo is a very useful search engine.